Turner Classic Movies

-Turner Classic Movies (TCM) is an American movie-oriented pay-TV network owned by Warner Bros.
+Turner Classic Movies (TCM) is an American movie-oriented pay television channel owned by Warner Bros.
 Discovery.
-Launched on April 14, 1994, Turner Classic Movies is headquartered at Turner's Techwood broadcasting campus in the Midtown business district of Atlanta, Georgia.
+Launched on April 14, 1994, it is headquartered at Turner's Techwood broadcasting campus in the Midtown business district of Atlanta, Georgia.

 The channel's programming consists mainly of classic theatrically released feature films from the Turner Entertainment Co. film library – which comprises films from Warner Bros. (covering films released before 1950), Metro-Goldwyn-Mayer (covering films released before May 1986), and the North American distribution rights to films from RKO Radio Pictures.
 However, Turner Classic Movies also licenses films from other studios and occasionally shows more recent films.
-Unlike its sister networks TBS, TNT, and TruTV, TCM does not carry any sports coverage through TNT Sports.
+Unlike its sister networks TBS, TNT and TruTV, TCM does not carry any sports coverage through TNT Sports.

-The channel is available in the United States, Canada, Malta (as Turner Classic Movies), Latin America, France, Greece, Cyprus, Spain, the Middle East and Africa (as TNT).
+The main channel is available in the United States and Canada, with international counterparts also available in France, French-speaking Switzerland, French-speaking Belgium and Spain.